moritzm99/hot-spot-analysis-cm/README.md

     "end_datetime": "2024-02-28T00:00:00", }
 ```

-After modifying 'input_dict', adjust `units` and `variable_abreviation` to your queried dataset.
-Since *sea surface temperature* is queried by default, `unit` is assigned degree Celsius and the abreviation sst.
+After modifying `input_dict`, adjust `units` and `variable_abreviation` to your queried dataset.
+Since *sea surface temperature* is queried by default, `unit` is assigned "°C" and the abreviation "sst".
 Those input parameters will appear on the output plots.

 ```python
 unit = "°C"